Rebecca Copeland

 Assistant Professor of Theology

-Dr. Copeland works in theology, ethics, and the intersection of religion and ecology, focusing primarily on Christian traditions.
-Her research and teaching interests revolve around the ways that classical Christian doctrines can be reconstructed in response to what we learn about the world through environmental studies, as well as how such doctrines can influence environmental activism.
+Dr. Copeland works in Christian theology, ethics, and biblical studies, focusing on the intersection of religion and ecology.
+Her research and teaching explores the ways that classical Christian texts and doctrine can be reconstructed in response to what we learn about the world through environmental studies, as well as how such doctrines can influence environmental activism.
 In other words, she seeks to read theology ecologically, and read the environment theologically.
-Her first book, Created Being: Expanding Creedal Christology (Baylor University Press), resists the anthropocentric assumptions embedded in ecumenical claims that Christ was consubstantial with both human beings and the Father in order to develop a more robust concept of Christ’s person and work.
-She is a provisional deacon in the United Methodist Church, and a member of the Global Methodist Ecological Ethics Initiative.
+Her current book project, Entangled Being: Unoriginal Sin and Wicked Problems, develops an understanding of unoriginal sin to address the unintentional, communal, and multi-generational challenges of climate change, environmental racism, and other wicked problems.
+She is a provisional deacon in the United Methodist Church and a member of the UMC Creation Justice Vocations Working Group.

 Selected Publications